openharmony/docs/en/device-dev/subsystems/subsys-dfx-hisysevent-overview.md

 ## Reference

-For more information about the source code and usage of HiSysEvent, access the HiSysEvent code repository(https://gitee.com/openharmony/hiviewdfx_hisysevent).
+For more information about the source code and usage of HiSysEvent, access the [HiSysEvent code repository](https://gitee.com/openharmony/hiviewdfx_hisysevent).